Best Of19 min read

 Pros:

-• Excellent network reliability backed by Akamai infrastructure
+• Excellent network reliability thanks to Akamai infrastructure

-• Dedicated CPU plans have minimal CPU steal
+• Dedicated CPU plans have virtually no CPU steal

 • Solid support with real humans and reasonable response times